Erikinha

-Erika Alves de Moura (born 23 November 1987), commonly known as Erikinha, is a Brazilian footballer who plays as an attacking midfielder for Santos FC.
+Erika Alves de Moura (born 23 November 1987), commonly known as Erikinha, is a Brazilian footballer who plays as an attacking midfielder for Israeli club Hapoel Hadera.

 Club career

 Erikinha was born in São Paulo, and began his career with Santos in 2007.
 She left the club in December 2011 to move abroad, and joined South Korean side Suwon FMC for the 2012 campaign.

 In 2013, Erikinha returned to his home country to join Ferroviária, but moved to Austria's SKN St. Pölten in the following year.
 In August 2015, after a period of trainings at São José-SP and another spell at Ferroviária, she returned to Santos.

 On 11 December 2018, Erikinha and Santos teammate Brena moved to Norwegian side Avaldsnes IL.
 After featuring rarely, she returned to Peixe for a third spell on 20 January 2020.

+On 19 July 2024, Erikinha terminated his contract with Santos; she left the club after playing for them in 326 matches, scoring 36 goals.